-On May 1, 2002, the Senate began consideration of H.R.
-3009, the Andean Trade Preference Act.
-S. Amdt.
-3386 (Daschle), an amendment in the nature of a substitute to H.R.
-3009, is an omnibus trade package including Presidential trade promotion authority, along with Trade Adjustment Assistance for firms and workers, the Andean Trade Preference, Customs reauthorization, amendments to the Arms Export Control Act, and other miscellaneous provisions.
+Senate Actions.
+On February 28, the Senate Finance Committee reported legislation in the nature of a substitute to the House-passed H.R.
+3009.
+The Senate began consideration of the bill on May 1, 2002.
+On May 10, Senate Finance Committee Chairman Baucus proposed S. Amdt.
+3401, an amendment in the nature of a substitute to H.R.
+3009, an omnibus trade package that included Presidential trade promotion authority, Trade Adjustment Assistance for firms and workers, the Andean Trade Preference, renewal of the Generalized System of Preferences, Customs reauthorization, amendments to the Arms Export Control Act, and other miscellaneous provisions.
+This amendment was subsequently agreed to by voice vote on May 23.
+H.R.
+3009, as amended, was passed by the Senate on the same date by a vote of 66-30.